top of page

 IMG_20231128_132015.jpg

-Hello my name is Miss Sabrina and I am looking forward to joining Kid town nursery school!
+Hello my name is Miss Sabrina!
 I am excited to build a close relationship with not only the staff members but every child that I encounter here at kid town.
 As a child my family always referred to me as “the mother hen” because I was always caring for my older brother and younger cousins.
 I have always been very nurturing and I loved to play “school/teacher” as a kid.
 Back in 2016, as a freshman in Attleboro High School I joined an Early Education program to further my education in childcare.
-Then in junior year I started my first job and worked for a morning and afterschool program called ABACUS with the preschool class.
+Then in junior year I started my first job and worked for a morning and after school program called ABACUS with the preschool class.
 I was there for about 2 years and then moved and worked at the Attleboro YMCA childcare and got experience with infants up to pre-k and was there for about 3 years which helped me to earn my certificate as an infant toddler teacher as well as a preschool teacher and that’s what led me here to kid town!
 In my free time I like to spend time being outside, going shopping, hanging with my family and my boyfriend who I’ve been with for 7 years.

 bottom of page